 •Children using Ortho-k lenses experience a slower increase in axial length by 43 percent.

 •Younger children using corneal reshaping GP lenses experience a more significant reduction of myopia progression.

 •The benefit of this reduced myopia progression stretched beyond the first year of myopia treatment.

 Therefore, the studies show that wearing Ortho-k lenses or orthokeratology is far better for myopia control than using eyeglasses and contact lenses while you are awake.

 The Overnight Effects

-In the treatment process, on the right eye, a J-Contour conventional aspheric RGP lens was fitted that typically had a 0.50 D flatter reading than the flattest keratometry.
+In the treatment process, a J-Contour conventional aspheric RGP lens was fitted on the right eye that typically had a 0.50 D flatter reading than the flattest keratometry.
 It was then adjusted as necessary by using a standard rigid contact lens fitting process.
-Sodium fluorescein was used for this matter to attain a fit that is clinically acceptable.
+Sodium fluorescein was used for this matter to attain a clinically acceptable fit.

 Summing It Up

 The orthokeratology treatment technique has a significant effect in rectifying refractive error by converting it to spherical equivalent.
 It is also beneficial for corneal or stromal thickness through the horizontal meridian of the cornea.
 As for the epithelial thickness, it was calculated by subtraction.
 Orthokeratology is here to stay to ensure children of the future do not have vision problems.